Environment Setup

 If you see any red X marks in the terminal output, ask a workshop volunteer for help.

-Step 2: Run the Setup Script
+Step 2: Select the Workshop Agent

 GitHub Copilot for Students

 Students get GitHub Copilot Pro for FREE!
 If you’re a student, verify your status to unlock unlimited Copilot access with premium models.
+This workshop works best with Copilot Pro.
+The free tier has limited chat messages and fewer models, which can slow you down.

 - Apply for GitHub Education - Verify your student status